How to Copyright a Song

 Agreements between band members

 If you are a member of a band and your songs or music are written collaboratively, there will exist a joint ownership of copyright.
 You may wish to make a written agreement stating who owns which part of the songs or music.
-This statement should include what happens to the music copyright if one of the members leave or if the band breaks up.
+This statement should include what happens to the music copyright if one of the members leaves or if the band breaks up.
 The agreement should ideally be signed in the presence of a legal professional, such as a solicitor.

 Proof of Copyright